Blog-Hero-17

 By actively linking your personal and organisational brands you create a symbiotic relationship of amplification.

-The more we build the authentic Personal Brand of an entrepreneur, the greater that will build the brand of their organisation.
-The greater we build the organisational brand, the more amplified the Personal Brand becomes.”
+The more we build the authentic Personal Brand of an entrepreneur, the fast the brand of their organisation will grow.
+The greater we build the organisational brand, the more amplified the Personal Brand becomes.
+And so on.” – Trudy Johnston, Founder of Vim + Zest

 Growing Your Business: How to Link Your Brands